Blog Archives

 Q & A with the Curators of “Design for the Global Majority” Read More »

-Library Matters seeks to exchange and encourage ideas, innovations and information from McGill Library staff for our on-campus readers and beyond.
+Library Matters seeks to exchange and encourage ideas, innovations, and information from libraries' staff and special contributors for the McGill community and beyond.

 Contact Us!